This information is for people living in Northern Ireland.

 Going to court for rates arrears

-If you miss a rates payment, LPS will send a:
+If you miss a rates payment, LPS will:

 You can reach out to LPS and try to work out a payment plan.
-If you do not pay or respond to notices, LPS issues a Process for Debt Proceedings.
+If you do not pay or respond to notices, LPS can issue a Process for Debt Proceedings.
 This is a notice with:

-- how much you owe court costs and arrears
+- how much you owe in costs and arrears

 - a date for a court hearing

 If the judge decides you must pay, you will get a Decree with the details.
 Contact LPS if you want to work out a payment plan.
-If you do not, the case goes to the Enforcement of Judgements Office (EJO).
+If you do not, the case will be referred to the Enforcement of Judgments Office (EJO).

 If you do not pay your debt or contact LPS to talk about your debt, the EJO will send a Notice of Intention.
 If you don't pay the full amount within 10 days: